Comprehensive Economic and Trade Agreement: Investment protection and investor-state-tribunals

 Section 4 of CETA (pages 158–161) provides Investment Protection to foreign investors, and guarantees a "fair and equitable treatment and full protection and security".

 CETA allows foreign corporations to sue states before arbitral tribunals if they claim to have suffered losses because a state had violated its Non Discriminatory Treatment obligations (CETA, section 3, p 156 f) or because of a violation of the guaranteed investment protection.

-This license exists only in one direction—states cannot sue companies in these investor-state arbitrations.
-Such investors complaints are nothing new under public international law (UNCTAD listed 514 such cases at the end of 2012, most from the United States, the Netherlands, Great Britain and Germany) but for transatlantic trade and investment, this comprehensive level of parallel justice is new.
+This provision operates only in one direction—states cannot sue companies in these investor–state arbitrations.
+Such investor complaints are nothing new under public international law (UNCTAD listed 514 such cases at the end of 2012, most involving investors from the United States, the Netherlands, Great Britain and Germany), but in the context of transatlantic trade and investment, this comprehensive system of parallel justice is new.

 After much criticism of the hitherto often confidential arbitral proceedings, CETA now provides for a certain amount of transparency by declaring the UNCITRAL Rules on Transparency in Treaty-based Investor-State Arbitration applicable to all proceedings (article X.33: Transparency of proceedings, p.
 174).